-most popular option for investors (61%/0.61) and third for directors (68%/0.76).
-In several free-text fields and interviews, directors stressed how difficult the CEO job is - involving extremely long hours, being constantly in the media, and facing pressures not faced by other executives (such as having to waive bonuses during COVID).
+popular option for investors (61%/0.61) and third for directors (68%/0.76).
+In several free-text fields and interviews, directors stressed how difficult the CEO job is - involving extremely long hours, being constantly in the media, and facing pressures not faced by other executives.

-"CEO pay at peer firms" was the second most popular response for directors (66%/0.82) and third highest for investors (49%/0.46).
-Notably, both sets of respondent ranked it higher than "the new CEO's pay in their previous position" (42%/0.26 for directors and 23%/-0.21 for investors) and "the new CEO's other employment options" (58%/0.55 and 43%/0.26).
-If participation (IR) were the only constraint, then pay only needs to be enough to persuade the new CEO to leave her prior position and choose the firm over alternative opportunities.
-Instead, the results suggest that pay at peer firms is relevant even if the CEO could not get a job at these firms, e.g. due to there being no vacancies.
-Several interviewees argued that peer pay affects the CEO's perception of her worth to the firm.
-One noted that a CEO interacts with CEOs of competitors, customers and suppliers, and her sense of worth is eroded if she is paid much less.
+"CEO pay at peer firms" was the second most popular response for directors (66%/0.82) and third for investors (49%/0.46).
+Notably, both ranked it higher than "the new CEO's pay in their previous position" (42%/0.26 for directors and 23%/-0.21 for investors) and "the new CEO's other employment options" (58%/0.55 and 43%/0.26), which more directly reflect the CEO's outside options.
+This suggests that pay at peer firms is important beyond the participation constraint, and is relevant even if the CEO could not move to those firms, e.g., due to there being no vacancies.
+Several interviewees argued that CEOs use the peer comparison to deduce the worth the board and investors attach to them.
+One director wrote that "relative competition (why does he earn more than me?) is very significant as an issue of pride."
 Thus, peer pay may determine what the CEO views as fair and be a reference point included in X. Investors viewed all three of the above determinants as less important than directors, consistent with them placing less weight on labor market conditions.